 A vacuum sealer's size is a key factor to consider when shopping.
 You can only seal foods that are similar in size to the machine or fit inside bags that correspond to the sealer's length.
 If you want to store and freeze large pieces or quantities of food, you'll need a bigger vacuum sealer.

 However, if you opt for a larger model, it can be difficult to find a spot for it in your kitchen.
-We prefer external vacuum sealers like the Nesco Deluxe Food VS-12 Vacuum Sealer, the MegaWise Vacuum Sealer Machine and the Anova Culinary Precision Vacuum Sealer Pro because their compact design makes them easier to store in a cabinet or drawer.
+We prefer external vacuum sealers like the Nesco Deluxe Food VS-12 Vacuum Sealer and the Anova Culinary Precision Vacuum Sealer Pro because their compact design makes them easier to store in a cabinet or drawer.

 Some vacuum sealers also offer built-in bag storage, so you don't have to worry about finding another spot to keep the rolls of sealer bags.
 They may even have an onboard cutter for customizing the size of your bag.
 Our tester loved the convenience of the Nesco Deluxe Food VS-12 Vacuum Sealer's built-in bag storage and cutter, which made storage much easier.